 - This can be achieved by allowing your water to sit in an uncovered bucket / brewer overnight or you can aerate your water for 15-30 min prior to use.

-- Humic acids added to water (prior to your sensitive compost) will help to bind these agents and immobilize their harmful affects.
+- Humic acids added to water (prior to your sensitive compost) can help to bind these harmful chemical agents and immobilize their harmful affects.
+Here are two recommendations to accomplish this:

 - Do not to exceed a water temperature of 95°F